When can I go to the pub again and who with?

 With Step 1 focusing on schools and limited outdoor mixing, the first reopening phase for bars, pubs and restaurants is during Step 2'.
 This stage is slated to come in 'no earlier than' April 12 - ideally placed for the start of the Easter holidays.

-Outdoor hospitality (which the headlines have referred to as 'beer gardens' for the last few weeks, though of course constitutes much more than that) can resume, as well children's activities, weddings (15 people) and funerals (30 people), outdoor attractions, theme parks and all retail - all of which directly or indirectly bear on hospitality.
+Outdoor hospitality (which the headlines have referred to as 'beer gardens' for the last few weeks, though of course constitutes much more than that) can resume for groups of up to six people or more if they are from two households, as well children's activities, weddings (15 people) and funerals (30 people), outdoor attractions, theme parks and all retail - all of which directly or indirectly bear on hospitality.